lyteword/chspurgeon-tod/volume-4/psalm-79.md

 I. The prisoner.

-1\.Under forced bondage to sin.
+1\.
+Under forced bondage to sin.

-2\.Under the bondage of conviction.
+2\.
+Under the bondage of conviction.

-3\.In the dungeon of despair.
+3\.
+In the dungeon of despair.

 II.
 The prisoner's application for relief.